KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 This is steps and wrappers to convert national language to programming language.
 This example is implemented by Ruby.

-These two layer is foundations for UI tests.
+These two layers are foundations for UI tests.

 # 🍛Seasoning🍲
 I share some tips to season the tests.